 People who work in high-risk situations are demonstrably instructed to use the Last Minute Risk Assessment in order to start the work safely.
-The instruction can be found on the Chemelot internet.
-This instruction is also provided by the Day Officer and signed on the safety card.
-A list of LMRA instructors is available with the Duty Officer and the BCC SHE&S department.
+This instruction is given as elearning.
+The hyperlink for the training can be requested from the Operational Center Brightlands.
+More background information about the LMRA can be found on the Chemelot intranet.